-expiry-address defines where to send a message that has expired. see here.
+expiry-address defines where to send a message that has expired.
+If no address is defined here then such messages will simply be discarded.
+Read more about message expiry.

 expiry-delay defines the expiration time that will be used for messages which are using the default expiration time (i.e. 0).
 For example, if expiry-delay is set to "10" and a message which is using the default expiration time (i.e. 0) arrives then its expiration time of "0" will be changed to "10."
 However, if a message which is using an expiration time of "20" arrives then its expiration time will remain unchanged.
 Setting expiry-delay to "-1" will disable this feature.
 The default is "-1".
+Read more about message expiry.